DenisM03/8-Week-SQL-Challenge-Case-Studies/Week2--Pizza_Runner_Analysis/README.md

 ➡️ On average each runner had spent 41.36$ for the delivery charge.
 The Gross Profit made by each runners is  runner-1 earned $ 44.20,runner-2 made $20.90, and runner-3 made $9.00.

+# Recommendations

+- Increase production and resources on weekend days, and produce more meat-lovers pizza.

+- Introduce time-based promotions or discounts during off-peak hours to balance demand and maximize sales.

+- Implement route optimization tools and GPS tracking to guide runners along the fastest delivery routes, reducing delivery fees.

+- Streamline kitchen workflows for larger orders to maintain preparation efficiency.

+- Update the menu to offer pre-built customizable options.

+- Avoid Cheese in Meat-lovers Pizza since it is mostly excluded.

+- Analyze the reasons behind cancellation orders to identify pain points.